rajp152k/rajp152k.github.io/content/post/nvim-tmux-docker-python.md

 alias avx_resch="~/remote/avx_research.sh"
 ```

+Finally, a bunch of aliases further reduce your
+time-to-shredding-the-remote-file-system.
+If you're already investing
+into how you access your clusters, when you actually open up your
+workspace, you gotta ...

-## Edit like you mean it
+## ..
+Edit like you mean it

 ![vim](https://ik.imagekit.io/rajp152k/rpdev/setup/vim.png)

 I've used my fair share of editors to finally have a favourite when it
-comes to working remotely and getting to business as soon as
+comes to working remotely.
-possible.

 For personal projects, I use evil gccemacs and won't ever
 stop doing so.
 However, for remote work, nothing beats the sleekness
-of [vim](https://github.com/rajp152k/.cfg-nvim)(using neovim, to be specific)
+of [vim](https://github.com/rajp152k/.cfg-nvim) (using neovim, to be specific)

 ![emacs](https://ik.imagekit.io/rajp152k/rpdev/setup/emacs.png)

 [Emacs](https://github.com/rajp152k/emacs-configs) with tramp mode just doesn't cut it (I haven't tried running CLI
-emacs remotely because my keybindings are a little too crazy for a
+emacs remotely because my keybindings are a tad too crazy for a
-terminal emulator to manage correctly).
+terminal emulator to handle correctly).

 To summarize, emacs is the souped up tank and neovim + tmux makes for
 the vagabond-warrior-way to get on with your job surgically.